souldern/souldern.github.io/home/announcements/bicester-bee-bus-2024.md

 07:22 from Finmere on **1st July 2024**, financially
 supported by Oxfordshire County Council.

-ABILITY – “Your local bus service” will begin operating around parishes in the rural areas of Oxfordshire connecting into Bicester, giving access to local services.

 Fares will be introduced at **£2 per journey**.